samiux/samiux.github.io/ctf-pwn.md

 Challenge : gets_only (Linux binary)

-Description : Oh! only gets() in the binary!
+Description : Oh!
+Only gets() in the binary!

 File : [gets_only](https://github.com/samiux/samiux.github.io/raw/master/binary/gets_only)